newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 `gradle gwt:dist`

 This will compile your your app to Javascript and place the resulting Javascript, HTML and asset files in the `gwt/build/dist/` folder.
 The contents of this folder have to be served up by a web server, e.g. Apache or Nginx.
 Just treat the contents like you'd treat any other static HTML/Javascript site.
 There is no Java or Java Applets involved!

+If you have Python installed, you can test your distribution by executing the following in the `gwt/build/dist` folder:

+`python -m SimpleHTTPServer`

+You can then open a browser to [http://localhost:8000](http://localhost:8000) and see your project in action.